If you are interested in becoming a Faculty Associate of the GLRC, please fill out this form.

 Dr. (Ms) Arti Nanavati is a retired Professor and Chair, Department of Economics, Faculty of Arts, The Maharaja Sayajirao University of Baroda, Vadodara, Gujarat, India.
 She also held additional positions of Director, UGC, Centre for Canadian Studies (2003-2016) and Joint Director, Women's Studies Research Centre (2000-2005).
 She is a recipient of Commonwealth Academic Staff Fellowship at London School of Economics (1988-89) and Shastri Indo-Canadian Institute, Canadian Studies and research fellowships at University of Toronto, Simon Fraser University and University of British Columbia.
 Arti's main areas of research interest are migration, gender and social capital.
 Under Shastri fellowships, she researched labour market performance of south Asia born women and role of social capital in labour market outcomes in Canada.
 Her research project sponsored by Government of Gujarat, explores the role of social capital in capability building among tribals of South Gujarat.
 Arti's recent research examines nexus among 'migration-remittances- development' based on the National Sample Survey Organization's report on migration in India.

-Dr. Reza is Assistant Professor and Coordinator in Development Studies at the Asian University for Women in Chittagong, Bangladesh.
-He teaches and researches theories and practices of development, international political economy, migration, mobility, labour, work and employment.
-He has a PhD from Flinders University, Adelaide, Australia.
-His PhD research was about labour migration and precarious employment, theoretically positioned in the discourse of neoliberalism and Guy Standing’s eminent notion of “the precariat”.
+Dr. Selim Reza is Assistant Professor and Head of Academic Programmes at BRAC Institute of Governance and Development, BRAC University, Bangladesh.
+He teaches and researches theories and practices of development, international political economy, human trafficking, migration, nationalism, modern slavery, forced labour, work and employment.
+Earlier he was Assistant Professor and Coordinator of Development Studies at the Asian University for Women in Chittagong, Bangladesh.
+He has a PhD in migration, work and employment from the College of Business, Government and Law at Flinders University, Australia where he taught socio-legal studies and sociological research methods.
 Before his PhD, he was a Research and Communications Officer for the Refugee and Migratory Movements Research Unit (RMMRU) at the University of Dhaka, Bangladesh and worked for the Migrating out of Poverty Research Programme Consortium based in the University of Sussex, UK.
 His key research interests span labour migration and employment relationship issues that are theoretically founded in the political economy of migrant labour and contingent employment practices.
 He is keen on academic research in growing inequalities and exploitation of migrant labourers, as a working class, within the neoliberal economic and social model.
+He is the author of the book “The Construction Precariat” published by Taylor & Francis (Routledge, UK).

 Peter Sawchuck- Professor Social Justice Education OISE University of Toronto.
 Dr. Sawchuk's research areas of specialization include the Adult Education; Adult Learning Theory; Cultural Historical Activity Theory; Marxist Theory; Sociology of Work; Communication and Cognition at Work; Technological Design and Human Computer Interaction at Work; Labour Education; Labour Studies; Social Movement Studies.

-Richa Shivakoti is a Research Officer at Carleton University working on a joint initiative with the International Development Research Centre (IDRC) on “Localizing of knowledge on refugee and forced migration in the global South.”
-Previously, she was a post-doctoral research fellow at Maastricht University and the United Nations University (UNU-MERIT) in the Netherlands.
-She has also been affiliated with various academic and development institutions in Nepal, Singapore and the United States.
+Richa Shivakoti is a Senior Research Associate at the Canada Excellence Research Chair (CERC) in Migration and Integration at Ryerson University.
+Previously, she was a Research Officer at the LERRN project at Carleton University and a post-doctoral research fellow at Maastricht University and the United Nations University (UNU-MERIT) in the Netherlands.
+She has also been affiliated with various academic institutions in Nepal, Singapore, and the United States.

-Richa is interested in different facets of the migration-development nexus including international labour migration, remittance, forced migration, gender, diaspora and Asian migration governance.
-She has a Ph.D. in Public Policy from the National University of Singapore and a dual Masters in Public Affairs and Political Science from Indiana University.
+Richa holds a Ph.D. in Public Policy from the National University of Singapore and a dual Masters in Public Affairs and Political Science from Indiana University.
+Her research interests include the different facets of the migration-development nexus including international labour migration, remittance, gender, forced migration, diaspora, and Asian migration governance.

 Myer Siemiatycki is Professor Emeritus (Politics Department) Ryerson University.
 My PhD is from York University in Labour History.
 For many years I organized the annual Ryerson Union Fair, designed to familiarize students with the labour movement.
 I now coordinate the the Young Workers Rights Hub, housed in Ryerson's Faculty of Arts.
 I was past Founding Director of Ryerson's graduate program of Immigration & Settlement Studies.
 My research has spanned labour, urban and immigration studies.